 Akita Shurui Seizoh Co., Ltd. [Takashimizu]

-Akita Shurui Seizoh Co., Ltd. is a brewery that is located in Akita’s Kawashiri district, which is blessed with quality water, and is said to be where the lord of Akita retrieved water for tea ceremonies.
-With Takashimizu as its flagship brand, Akita Shurui Seizoh Co., Ltd. brews its sake at the head office brewery, the sake brewing center Sennin Brewery, the Goshono Brewery, and other locations using both traditional hand-made techniques and modern techniques with the latest equipment.
+Akita Shurui Seizoh Co., Ltd. is a brewery that is located in the Kawashiri district in Akita, which is blessed with quality water, and is said to be where the lord of Akita retrieved water for tea ceremonies.
+With Takashimizu as its flagship brand, Akita Shurui Seizoh Co., Ltd. brews its sake at the head office brewery, the sake brewing center Sennin Brewery, Goshono Brewery, and other locations using both traditional hand-made techniques and modern techniques with the latest equipment.

 ③Junmai Daiginjo Takashimizu 720 ml